DIT112-V19/group-04/README.md

 # group-04

 ## What?
-We will create an autonomous vehicle prototype to be used in a car sharing service.
-This service will be operated through a phone app.
+This project is intended as a proof of concept for a car pooling service.

+It has a server that runs the service itself.
+It has the capability to run either arduino smartcars, simulated vehicles or a combination of both.
+The project also contains an app that is used for ordering a transportation.
 ## Why?
-It will hopefully help solve the problem with congestion since our hope is to use these vehicles as public transportation.
+If this would be implemented as a future service using autonomous vehicles it is our belief that this could help solve the problem with congestion.

+We believe that using this as public transportation would be a faster alternative than what's currently available on the market.
-This could potentially reduce the number of vehicles needed as people could in practice use the same vehicle.
+This could potentially reduce the number of vehicles needed as some individuals, who do not currently use public transportation, might be convinced to use this service as the availability and speed of this service would hopefully be greater than today's alternatives.

 ## How?
-The vehicle will be based on the Smartcar shield platform which can be viewed here.
+The arduino prototype vehicle is based on the Smartcar shield platform which can be viewed here.
 * [The Smartcar platform](http://plat.is/smartcar)

+The server and  it's additional features is written in python.

 ## Requirements
 To be able to run the server you need the following: